-Bert was born in Washington, D.C., and attended the nearby University of Maryland.
+Herbert Randolph Sugar was born on June 7, 1936, in Washington, D.C., and attended the nearby University of Maryland.
 He earned an MBA and a Juris Doctor from the University of Michigan.
 Those of you who knew about him before, really, can you imagine Bert as a businessman?
 Or a lawyer?
 Or... an advertising executive?

 He wrote over 80 books, mostly but not limited to boxing and its history.
 Probably the best known is an anthology of his writing, Bert Sugar On Boxing.
 He was the ghostwriter for the autobiography of 1960s light heavyweight champion Jose Torres.
 He was called "The Greatest Boxing Writer of the 20th Century" by the International Veterans Boxing Association.
 He also co-wrote a biography of Harry Houdini with magician James "The Amazing" Randi.

 In 1995, Bert published The 100 Greatest Athletes of All Time.
 His choice for Number 1 was Jim Brown, because he believed Brown to be the greatest performer ever in the history of two different sports: American-style football and lacrosse.
 While the choice of Brown as the greatest football player ever was backed up by The Sporting News in its 100 Greatest Football Players poll in 1999, I'm not sure how he came by the idea of who the greatest lacrosse player ever was.
 Maybe he found film of Brown playing the sport at Syracuse University, and looked up lacrosse experts to see who else was great in that sport.

 Bert also appeared as himself in several boxing-related films, including Night and the City, The Great White Hype, and the last Rocky film, Rocky Balboa.